-Headlands Beach State Park webpage
+Headlands Beach State Park

-Headlands Beach State Park map
+Tips for birding Headlands Beach State Park

 The Mentor Headlands area includes Headlands Beach State Park, Headlands Dunes State Nature Preserve, Mentor Marsh State Nature Preserve, Fairport Harbor Lakefront Park, and Mentor Lagoons Nature Preserve.